AdultLink/RadialProgressBar/README.md

 You can also just download a **unitypackage** from the releases tab and easily import everything to your project.
 This will not download the _screenshots_ folder.

-Disclaimer: The scripts controlling the behavior of the examples provided are not optimized in any way and should not only be taken as quick & dirty examples.
+Disclaimer: The scripts controlling the behavior of the examples provided are not optimized in any way and should only be taken as quick & dirty examples.

 # Table of contents
 1. [Getting started](#getting-started)